dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 Before I go on, I want to say a few things up front.
 I went to graduate school in computer science.
 I can't speak from personal experience about other fields, and certainly can't speak for non-STEM fields.
+This post is my opinion, not some official set of rules.
 Everything I say about PhD programs is assuming that the students are all fully funded, either by teaching, fellowships, or their advisor[^4].
 I'm also a white guy from a privileged upper-middle class background, and so everything I say is colored from that perspective.

 Prior to my senior year of undergrad, I cold-emailed [Zakir Durumeric][zakir] about the possibility of doing research.
 At the time, Zakir was a second-year